GrapheneCt/MusicNonStop/README.md

 Tested in:
  Dragon's Crown (first unpatched version), Death Mark, Thomas Was Alone.

-Used on per-game basis.
+Use on per-game basis.
 For example if you want to use this plugin in Death Mark (TitleID is PCSE01279), install under *PCSE01279 in config.txt.